 Umiles Group Listed by everest Ransomware Group

-On April 20, 2026, the Everest ransomware group added Spanish drone operator Umiles Group to its leak site, confirming that internal files had been exfiltrated from the company during a ransomware attack.
+On April 20, 2026, the Everest ransomware group added Spanish drone operator Umiles Group to its leak site, claiming that internal files had been exfiltrated from the company during a ransomware attack.

 Public reporting on the Everest leak site indicates the incident involves a successful ransomware deployment against Umiles Group, a Spain-based technology firm focused on drone operations, urban air mobility, and aerial solutions for logistics, inspection, surveillance, and emergency response.
 The company also develops regulatory frameworks and training programs for drone integration in European civil airspace.